PeredurOmega/GradleNodePlugin/README.md

-# NpmPlugin for Gradle
+# Node Plugin for Gradle

+> 📣 &nbsp;&nbsp;**Announcement:** This plugin changed name and artifact starting from **2.0.0** to better
+> reflect its purpose.
+The old name was `io.github.pereduromega.npm.plugin` and the new one is
+> `io.github.pereduromega.node.plugin`.
+This change has been made to reflect the fact that this plugin is not only for
+> npm anymore but also other package managers (such as yarn and pnpm).
+In a similar way all tasks now reflect this
+> change.
+Please refer on the documentation below for more info on how to use this new version.

-Plugin aiming to provide a simple way to use npm scripts from gradle with scripts defined in package.json being auto-extracted as gradle tasks.
+Plugin aiming to provide a simple way to use node scripts (npm, yarn, pnpm) from gradle with scripts defined in package.json being auto-extracted as gradle tasks.

-Features:
+**Features:**

 * Can download and install Node.js
+* Download and handle npm, yarn and pnpm
-* Install npm dependencies with up-to-date checks
+* Install package.json dependencies with up-to-date checks
 * Detect scripts defined in package.json and create gradle tasks for them
-* Allows for further configuration of npm tasks
+* Allows for further configuration of node tasks
-* Properly kills npm processes when gradle is stopped
+* Properly kills node processes when gradle is stopped
+* Provide a way to configure .npmrc file with specific properties (and credentials encryptions)

 **Java 11 or higher required**